Gregory100000/MEV-Resistant-ERC20-SB/README.md

 ### **Summary**
 Everyone hates sandwich attacks, except for those attacking.
 This ERC20 contract discourages them by preventing a buy and sell in the same block.
-A person will be unable to sell their coins unless they wait 1 block (typically 10-15 seconds on Ethereum).
+A person/bot will be unable to sell their coins unless they wait 1 block (typically 10-15 seconds on Ethereum).

 ### **Description**